creare-com/podpac/doc/source/developer/specs/coordinates.md

 ### ArrayCoordinates1D(Coordinates1D)

 An arbitrary list of coordinates, where `values` is array-like.
+The `ctype` must be 'point'.

 ```
 ArrayCoordinates1D(values, ...)
 ```

+Notes:
+ - `ctype` must be 'point'

-### MonotonicCoordinates1D(Coordinates1D)
+### MonotonicCoordinates1D(ArrayCoordinates1D)

-A sorted list of coordinates, where `values` is array-like and sorted (in either direction)
+A sorted list of coordinates, where `values` is array-like and sorted (in either direction).

 ```
 MonotonicCoordinates1D(values, ...)
 ```

+Notes:
+ - *TODO `area_bounds` calculation for segment coordinates without explicit extents*

 ### UniformCoordinates1D(Coordinates1D)